-In addition to the revelation of this media offensive common to the pro-oil and anti-electric car, our interest is the deconstruction of this anti-electric fake-news by the facts: on cobalt and child labor in the DRC, on the shift from oil to metals, on lithium, on battery recycling, on the unreal “metals war” confused with the “Great Game of Metals“, on “rare metals” which do not exist -it is rather necessary to speak more intelligently about strategic or critical metals according to the state or industrial options- and on “rare earths” which are not rare, and contrary to what is hammered out, they are little mostly out and event absent from electric vehicles which is far from being the case for gasoline and diesel cars.
+This all situation raised eyebrows among experts on metals and the geopolitics of natural resources.
+This anti-electric fake-news media offensive common to the pro-oil and anti-electric car, is deconstructed by the facts: on cobalt and non child labor in the DRC, on the shift from oil to metals, on lithium, on battery recycling, on the unreal “metals war” confused with the “Great Game of Metals“, on “rare metals” which do not exist -it is rather necessary to speak more intelligently about strategic or critical metals according to the state or industrial options- and on “rare earths” which are not rare, and contrary to what is hammered out, they are little mostly out and event absent from some electric vehicles which is far from being the case for gasoline and diesel cars.

-The other reality is that the success of battery-powered cars is gaining ground around the world.
+The reality is that the success of battery-powered cars is gaining ground around the world.
 In Europe, the market share of electric cars doubled in 2019, and then doubled again in 2020.
 By country, at the end of the year it was 50% in Norway, 20% in Germany, 16% in the UK and 15% in France.
 With nearly 1.4 million electric cars sold in 2020, representing 8% of sales, the European market is the world leader, and it will double to 15% in 2021.
 In second place, China’s 400 automakers sold around 1.3 million electric vehicles on their domestic market.
 The United States lagged far behind with 350,000 units sold, and Japan peaked at 40,000 sales.
 In total, global sales are around 3 million vehicles, or 4% of the world market, but are expected to reach 30% in 2025 and 70% before 2040 as soon as the United States of Joe Biden’s accelerates thanks to the Democratic “green deal”: abandoning the pro-oil rhetoric of his predecessor, returning to the Paris agreements of COP 21, implementing incentives and setting a date such as 2050, after which the sale of internal combustion engines will be banned.